hopetambala/SI664-docs/exercises/final_project.md

 An example:

 * Principal entity: `artwork` (create/update/delete via web form-based CRUD operations)
-* Associative table: `artwork_artist` (many-to-many relationships stored)
+* Associative/junction table: `artwork_artist`
 * Secondary entity: `artist` (create/update/delete via REST API CRUD operations)

 You are free to decide which entity to consider as the principal entity and which to consider as a secondary entity.
-Let the your data model's problem domain be your guide.
+Let your data model's problem domain be your guide.

-*bulb*: In the above example, one might argue that the artist rather than the artwork (which represents the output of an artist's artistic genius) should be considered the principal entity.
-Yet art museums collect artworks not artists; an observation that determined behind my choice.
+*bulb*: In the above example, one might argue that the artist rather than the artwork (which represents the output of an artist's artistic genius) should be considered as the principal entity.
+Yet art museums collect artworks not artists; an observation that determined my choices.

 ### 5.4 Endpoints
 Refer to the `heritagesites` project files when establishing your API-related routes: